navasmontilla/CAELUM/README.md

 ### Configuration of the code for compilation

 The file ```lib/definitions.h``` contains some definitions and constants that will be used for compilation.
-The most relevant for the user are:
+The most relevant for the user are listed below.
+Here, we provide a summary with links to other sections where some of these features are explained more in detail.

 #### Reconstruction Method